Experrior/simplex_two_step/README.md

 ## Python implementation of two step version of simplex algorithm

+This version is the broad version of simplex algorithm, as it covers cases with 'less than', 'more than', 'equals' types of constrains.
+For all possible RHS values including 0 (little approximation behind the scenes).

 I provided example inputs in files: `input_max.txt` `input_min.txt`, with results so that you can check and verify the results.

 You should plug in the problem to input.txt in a following format: